Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 Medically reviewed by Dr. Brian Kessler, MD

-According to the World Health Organization (WHO), as of Feb 22, 2022, medical officials have reported over 420 million confirmed cases and 5.87 million deaths attributed to COVID-19 infection.
-(2)
+According to the World Health Organization (WHO), as of August 11th, 2024, medical officials have reported over 775 million confirmed cases and over 7 million deaths attributed to COVID-19 infection.

 Many governments worldwide implemented a wide range of public health policies to slow the spread of the virus.
-The most significant and consequential of which have been social isolation, social distancing, and mask mandates.
-Not only that, the Center for Disease Control (CDC) officially recommended that individuals quarantine themselves following a positive test result or exposure to COVID-19.
-(3)
+The most significant of which have been isolation while sick, social distancing in public, and masking.

 What Causes COVID-19 Infection?